 - During pre-drilling surveys, a ROV is deployed to obtain video footage of the seabed at the proposed well location.
+The ROV is also used to support drilling operations, monitoring the wellhead and BOP.
+At the end of the drilling activities the ROV is used to conduct a final survey of the wellhead and wellsite prior of demobilization of operations.
 Although the standard operating procedure is not to land or rest the ROV on the seabed, the ROVs thrusters can stir up the soft or silty sediments when operating close to the seabed.
 This resuspension of fine sediments would temporarily disturb seabed communities and result in localised increased turbidity. - The current well-design parameter is to have a wellbore diameter of 42 inch (107 cm) during spudding.
 The penetration of the seabed by the drill bit during the riserless phase would physically disturb a surface area of 0.91 m2, and displace deeper sediments (~400 m3 of rock cuttings) into a conical cuttings pile around the wellhead.
 Casing of the hole and installation of the wellhead and BOP would potentially also result in localised direct disturbance of an area of about 3 m2 around the well site. - After a casing string is set in a well, specially designed cement slurries are pumped into the annular space between the outside of the casing and the borehole wall.
 To ensure effective cementing, an excess of cement is usually used.
 This excess (100 m3 in the worst case) emerges out of the top of the well onto the cuttings pile, where (depending on its mix) it either does not set and dissolves slowly into the surrounding seawater, or if it remains in a pile, may act as an artificial reef, be colonised by epifauna and attract fish and other mobile predators (Buchanan et al. 2003). - During the riser phase, ~220 m3 (583 MT) of drill cuttings will be discharged overboard from the drillship and would settle on the seabed. - Before demobilisation, the well(s) will be plugged (cement plug), tested for integrity and abandoned, irrespective of whether hydrocarbons have been discovered in the reservoir sections.
 The plug will create a permanent barrier to avoid future fluid release from the well bore and across any reserve sections.
 Residual cement slurry in cement lines will be similarly discarded overboard.